We are sharing here a set of very useful SAP BO Interview Question Answers:

 Q #10) Why webi is called as a business user tool as well as a designer tool at the same time?

 Answer: The reason behind this is that a business user can log into web intelligence and view reports and if they want to create simple reports on an ad-hoc basis then that is also possible.

 Webi is a very simple tool to use.
 A business user can open a report from the BO repository and can also generate the report by just selecting the universe, run a query on top of it and getting their final report as a result.

 Q #11) From where do we design the queries needed for reports?

-We design the queries from query panel.
-We don’t need to write the complex queries here.
+Answer: We design the queries from the query panel.
+We don’t need to write complex queries here.
 We just have to drag & drop the column and functions and the queries are generated accordingly in the background.
 Below is an image showing how a query panel looks like:

 Q #12) What is the result of a query?

 Answer: The result of the query is the final report.
 A report is a business representation of the data.

 Q #13) One of the major stakeholder’s need is to visualize data for better decision making.
 Which SAP BO tool would you choose in this case?